 Crime prevention has been defined as anticipating, recognizing and appraising a crime risk, and then initiating some action to remove or reduce that risk.
 It’s an unfortunate fact that crime does occur on college campuses nationwide.

 We encourage quick reporting of criminal incidents, no matter how small or insignificant they may appear.
 Victims have the right to expect and demand proper investigation of any crime, and their involvement and cooperation are vital to each case.
 All crimes are investigated immediately and thoroughly.
 Follow-up investigations will continue to collect other information and evidence to identify and apprehend the offenders.
-When caught, CAMPUS POLICE works in partnership with the Oklahoma City Police Department and the Oklahoma County court system to prosecute the offenders.
+When caught, The CAMPUS POLICE DEPARTMENT works in partnership with the Oklahoma City Police Department and the Oklahoma County court system to prosecute the offenders.

 There are steps you can take to avoid becoming a victim and to ensure your personal safety.